wp-plugins/slick-doc-it/readme.txt

 == Change-log ==
 = Version 1.0.4 Tuesday, January 2nd, 2014 =
- *Fixed: Menu Icon to work with new wp 3.8 dashboard.
+ * Fixed: Menu Icon to work with new wp 3.8 dashboard.
- *Fixed: Doc It sidebar submenu items are automatically closed.
+ * Added: Doc It sidebar sub menu items now have option (in settings page) to be automatically closed.
- *Added: Automatically generated easy next/previous posts navigation to all documentation.
+ * Added: Automatically generated easy next/previous posts navigation to all documentation.
- *Added: Premium Verion now have can use shortcode to create pop-up for Vimeo and Youtube videos!
+ * Added: Premium Version has shortcode option to create pop-up for Vimeo and Youtube videos!

 = Version 1.0.3 Tuesday, November 19th, 2013 =
- *Fixed: Install php call out of order.
+ * Fixed: Install php call out of order.
 Fixes documents not saving order.

 = Version 1.0.2 Tuesday, November 19th, 2013 =
- *Fixed: Buggy Database Table Name!
+ * Fixed: Buggy Database Table Name!

 = Version 1.0.1 Tuesday, November 19th, 2013 =
  * Added: Ability to reorder documents for the Doc It sidebar.